 Even though bamboo can handle wet weather and doesn’t degrade in UV light, it’s best to store your bamboo bike indoors where it protected.
 The bike and its components will last longer this way.
 Chances are, some components are made from steel and can rust.

-Many manufactures use natural fibers and plant-based eco-resin to bond the bamboo tubes together instead of carbon fiber and epoxy joints.
+Many manufacturers use natural fibers and plant-based eco-resin to bond the bamboo tubes together instead of carbon fiber and epoxy joints.
 The natural materials are longer lasting because they expand and contract at around the same rate as the bamboo as temperatures change.
 This reduces the likelihood of cracks forming or joints failing.

 Realistically, you should get 10-20 years of use out of your bamboo frame if you take good care of it.
 A bamboo frame should last longer than an aluminum frame and about the same as a steel or carbon fiber frame.
 It may not last a lifetime like a titanium frame.